ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The `filter-selector` works with arrays and objects exclusively.
 Its result might be a list of *zero*, *one*, *multiple* or *all* of their element or member values then.
 Applied to other value types, it will select nothing.

+**FIXME**: The zero number/empty string exceptions are no longer true.
+Booleans work the same everywhere.

 Negation operator `neg-op` allows to test *falsiness* of values.